facebookincubator/flowtorch/website/README.md

 git checkout master
 ```

 Activity logs for all past deployments to GitHub pages can be viewed [here](https://github.com/stefanwebb/flowtorch/deployments/activity_log?environment=github-pages).
+For your convenience, there is [a script to deploy the website on Windows](https://github.com/stefanwebb/flowtorch/tree/master/scripts/deploy-website-windows.bat).